 While paying out your hard-earned money in taxes is painful, it may hurt a little less to know that the money you pay into taxes is an important civic responsibility and supports the very foundations of our society.
 In addition to paying the salaries of government workers, your taxes also contribute to public infrastructure like roads, bridges, pavements, parks, and other community resources.
 Beyond that, they enable the government to provide necessary services to help all members of society participate effectively and efficiently.

-But since the tax is paid on the back end, your expenses are inputs for which you shouldn’t be paying taxes twice.
+But since the tax is paid on the back end, your business expenses are inputs for which you shouldn’t be paying taxes twice.

 Get Ahead With Quality Financial Advice

-Some investment opportunities are more tax efficient than others, so it’s important to read the fine print.
+Some investment opportunities are more tax-efficient than others, so it’s important to read the fine print.

-While the KiwiSaver programme is a great way to save for retirement, there are some oversights to be wary of which could end up costing you down the road.
+While the KiwiSaver programme is a great way to save for retirement, there are some oversights to be wary of which could cost you down the road.
 Make sure you’re on the right tax rate for your KiwiSaver and portfolio investment entity investments.

 If you should be on a higher rate and end up paying less tax than you’re supposed to, you’ll end up paying it out at the end of the year.
 Also, you may pay penalties if you need to withdraw funds early, so paying the right amount is paramount.